Treatment for depression

 Major depressive disorder

 Major depressive disorder is the more severe form of depression.
-It’s characterized by persistent feelings of sadness, hopelessness, and worthlessness that don’t go away on their own.
+It’s characterized by persistent sadness, hopelessness, and worthlessness that don’t go away alone.

 Persistent depressive disorder

-In order for the diagnosis to be made, symptoms must last for at least 2 years.
+For the diagnosis, symptoms must last for at least two years.
 PDD can affect your life more than major depression because it lasts for a longer period.